 Visitors, contractors and delivery drivers should be prepared to inform Campus Police with the name of the school staff they are on campus to meet with, the purpose of their visit, and the location on campus they are requesting to access.
 Visitors should also have their visits and appointments with school staff prescheduled before arriving to campus to prevent unnecessary delays.

 The Campus Police Department offers the Call First-Text Next program which allows wireless mobile users the option to text any requests for police, fire or medical services assistance to Campus Police while on the FSDB campus in the event of an emergency or for routine assistance when a phone call is not an option.

-The Campus Police Department’s phone line for reporting emergencies on campus is answered by Campus Police personnel only and does not serve as the local 911 service for St. Johns County; 911 can be called for any emergency, but is not currently supported for text-to-911.
+The Campus Police Department’s phone line for reporting emergencies on campus is answered by Campus Police personnel only and does not serve as the local 911 service for St. Johns County.

 - Non-Emergency—Call/Text 904-827-2315 on campus